 Year round you can hire a boat at Stow Lake – we did this for Little M’s second birthday and it was such fun!
 The Botanical Gardens offers many family days and story times, free with general admission.
 With older kids you might like to hire bikes and see a bit more of the park.
 If you have children 12 and up, you could even do a segway tour!

 Remember Golden Gate Park is HUGE and there is no way you can experience everything it has to offer in just one day, especially with kids in tow.
-So just pick a couple of things that appeal to you and your children the most – then explore and enjoy!
+Just pick a couple of things that appeal to you and your children the most – then explore and enjoy!

 Are you planning a visit to Golden Gate Park with kids?
 Or have you already been?
 Do you have any more tips to add?